NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Training, validating, and comparing NORi in single-column contexts

-So far, we have focused on demonstrating that NORi has the skill to match LES solutions of boundary layer turbulence.
-In Figure~\ref{figure vs k epsilon results} we further show that NORi compares very favorably with a state-of-the-art boundary layer closure.
-The $k$-$\epsilon$ model \cite{umlauf_generic_2003} is a second-order turbulence model that solves two additional prognostic equations for the turbulent kinetic energy $k$ and its dissipation $\epsilon$ to predict the turbulent fluxes $\overline{u^\prime w^\prime}$, $\overline{v^\prime w^\prime}$, $\overline{w^\prime T^\prime}$, and $\overline{w^\prime S^\prime}$.
-Despite its much simpler formulation, NORi, a leaner first-order model, produces single-column solutions that are practically indistinguishable from $k$-$\epsilon$ and the LES solutions within the validation suite used in this work.
-An additional favorable comparison of NORi against CATKE \cite{wagner_formulation_2025}, a recently-developed 1.5-order closure that estimates turbulent fluxes using only an additional prognostic equation for turbulent kinetic energy (TKE) is shown in Figure \ref{figure vs CATKE results} in \ref{section CATKE}.
-This makes NORi a compelling alternative in scenarios for coarse-resolution, long-time step simulations where lower-order models are preferred.
-If we wish to apply NORi to high-resolution, short-time step simulations, it is possible to extend NORi to higher orders by solving additional prognostic equations for turbulent quantities as well.
+Figure~\ref{figure vs k epsilon results} shows that NORi compares very favorably with $k$-$\epsilon$, a state-of-the-art two-equation first-order turbulence closure that solves two additional prognostic equations for the turbulent kinetic energy $k$ and its dissipation $\epsilon$ to predict the turbulent fluxes $\overline{u^\prime w^\prime}$, $\overline{v^\prime w^\prime}$, $\overline{w^\prime T^\prime}$, and $\overline{w^\prime S^\prime}$.
+The $k$-$\epsilon$ closure used in this study is the one implemented in Oceananigans.jl for oceanic applications and briefly described in \ref{section appendix k epsilon}.
+Despite its much simpler formulation, NORi, a leaner zero-equation model, produces single-column solutions that are practically indistinguishable from both the $k$-$\epsilon$ and LES solutions within the validation suite used in this work.

-Before testing NORi in more general settings, we next evaluate NORi's numerical stability, an important consideration in neural network-based models, and its sensitivity to the time step used to march the boundary layer equations forward.
+NORi compares favorably also with CATKE~\cite{wagner_formulation_2025}, a recently developed 1.5-equation closure that estimates turbulent diffusivities for momentum and tracers using diagnostic equations for a mixing length and a prognostic equation for turbulent kinetic energy (TKE).
+The comparison is presented in Figure~\ref{figure vs CATKE results} in \ref{section appendix CATKE}.
+Since NORi performs comparably to CATKE, which has been shown to outperform traditional parameterizations such as KPP~\cite{wagner_formulation_2025}, NORi would likewise outperform KPP for the scenarios examined in this study.
+We attribute NORi's skill to a base closure that is physically simple and realistic yet expressive enough in structure for the neural networks to capture the missing physics correctly and stably, enabled by the right calibration strategy.
+Therefore, we conclude that NORi is a promising candidate for coarse-resolution, long-time step simulations where few-equation closure models are preferred, though further testing in realistic configurations is needed to confirm this.